opencv/opencv/modules/core/doc/intro.rst

   * 32-bit signed integer (int)
   * 32-bit floating-point number (float)
   * 64-bit floating-point number (double)
   * a tuple of several elements where all elements have the same type (one of the above).
 An array whose elements are such tuples, are called multi-channel arrays, as opposite to the single-channel arrays, whose elements are scalar values.
-The maximum possible number of channels is defined by the ``CV_CN_MAX`` constant, which is not smaller than 32.
+The maximum possible number of channels is defined by the ``CV_CN_MAX`` constant, which is currently set to 512.

 For these basic types, the following enumeration is applied::